Skip to main content

 Our actions

-• Foundation Scotland reached a significant milestone by surpassing the £1 million mark in green grants, consistent with wider sector trends.
+• In 2023, Foundation Scotland reached a significant milestone by surpassing the £1 million mark in green grants, consistent with wider sector trends.
 Despite this achievement, there remains steadfast commitment to exceeding the 2% benchmark earmarked for sustainable grants within the third sector.

 To integrate